 From the Thread Up

-As a design-based business, the bridge between each team member and the customer is paramount.
+As a completely-custom-designed business, the bridge between each team member and the customer is paramount.
 “We want to give them something that has lasting value.
 We create the designs and the relationships from the thread up,“ says Feinberg-Galvez.

 This philosophy is evident in the newly rebranded Candor Threads’ core values: make an impact, consciously connect, and have fun and help out.
 The last of these core values also speaks to the possibilities of Candor Threads: be constantly evolving.